ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Wi-Fi – information about your use of station or train Wi-Fi will be stored in our systems for a maximum period of 12 months and will only be used to maintain the service quality and for support issues, if necessary.
 After such time, it will be deleted.

-- CCTV footage – this is generally held for a maximum of 31 days from the time of recording, with the following exceptions: (i) if it relates to an accident, we will retain media for 3 years; (ii) if it relates to an operational incident, we will retain media for 5 years.
-Recordings obtained from body worn cameras are generally held for 24 hours, unless footage from a recording is required to be retained for any of the purposes set out in this privacy statement (such as, for example, the prevention and detection of crime or health and safety purposes) in which case it shall be held for so long as needed for these purposes..
+- CCTV footage – this is generally held for a maximum of 31 days from the time of recording, with the following exceptions: (i) if it relates to an accident, we will retain media for 3 years; (ii) if it relates to an operational incident, we will retain media for 5 years or as required by regulators or insurers.
+Recordings obtained from body worn cameras are generally held for 24 hours, unless footage from a recording is required to be retained for any of the purposes set out in this privacy statement (such as, for example, the prevention and detection of crime or health and safety purposes) in which case it shall be held for so long as needed for these purposes.

-- Customer relations database and season ticket records – records are kept for the duration of the franchise in a restricted access site.
-We retain season ticket information to allow us to contact you if, for example, your season ticket is lost and to aid the renewal process once the season ticket is close to expiring.
+- Season ticket records - We retain season ticket information for the same period as above which allows us to contact you if, for example, your season ticket is lost and to aid the renewal process once the season ticket is close to expiring.

-- Revenue protection and penalty fares – a digital record of historical penalty fares issued is retained indefinitely.
-Paper copies of penalty fare forms issued are kept for up to two years.
+- Revenue protection and penalty fares – Paper copies of penalty fare forms issued are kept for up to two years.
+RailPay app information is held for 3 years after case closure.
 We retain this information to undertake analysis to identify any patterns in the information and to minimise future fraudulent activities.

-- Claims – information about any claims that you make to ScotRail will be held for 3 years and 6 months after the claim is resolved.
+- Claims – information about any claims that you make to ScotRail will be held for 10 years after the claim is resolved.

 Where we need to collect your personal information in order to meet our legal obligations or under the terms of a contract we have with you and you fail to provide that data when requested, it may delay or prevent us from being able to perform the contract we have entered into with you and/or comply with our own legal obligations.